kkirchhoff01/rpi-info-monitor/README.md

 A simple, configurable application and set of services to monitor multiple raspberry pi's on a network.
 It can be used in a terminal or a web UI.

 There are three components:
- 1. `rpimonitorapi` - A flask API that runs on each pi to communicate information about the running proccesses and resources
+ 1. `rpimonitor` - A module used to format and display the information about each pi into a terminal or web UI (can be viewed vertically or horizontally)
- 2. `display` - A module used to format and display the information about each pi into a terminal or web UI (can be viewed vertically or horizontally)
+ 2. `rpimonitorapi` - A flask API that runs on each pi to communicate information about the running proccesses and resources
  3. `webdisplay` - A flask service that can be used to host the front end web UI.
 It can be installed on the main pi or another machine, but is not required